euniceyl/p4-autocomplete/README.md

 |"cho"|("chomp",40), ("chocolate",10)|
 |"cha | ("chat",50), ("champ", 30)|

-Details on the four specific methods you need to write are in the expandable sections below.
+Details on the four methods:

 <details>
 <summary>Expand for details on the constructor</summary>

-You should create a constructor similar to those in the other implementations like `BruteAutocomplete` and `BinarySearchAutocomplete`; look at those for examples.
-The constructor calls just checks for invalid conditions and throws exceptions in those cases, otherwise it should simply call the `initialize()` method passing `terms` and `weights`.
+This constructor calls checks for invalid conditions and throws exceptions in those cases, otherwise it simply calls the `initialize()` method passing `terms` and `weights`.
 </details>

 <details>
 <summary>Expand for details on the initialize method</summary>

-For each `Term` in `initialize`, use the first `MAX_PREFIX` substrings as a key in the map the class maintains and uses.
-For each prefix you'll store the `Term` objects with that prefix in an `ArrayList` that is the corresponding value for the prefix in the map.
+For each `Term` in `initialize`, we use the first `MAX_PREFIX` substrings as a key in the map the class maintains and uses.
+For each prefix, we store the `Term` objects with that prefix in an `ArrayList` that is the corresponding value for the prefix in the map.

-***After*** all keys and values have been entered into the map, you'll write code to sort every value in the map, that is each `ArrayList` corresponding to each prefix.
-You must use a `Comparator.comparing(Term::getWeight).reversed()` object to sort so that the list is maintained sorted from high to low by weight, e.g., see below, and sort using this idea for each list associated with a key in the map.

-While it is not required, we highly recommend updating mySize as you're creating the map. mySize is a rough estimate of the number of bytes required to create the HashMap (both the String keys and the Term values in the HashMap).
-For each string you create, you'll need to add on `BYTES_PER_CHAR * length` to the number of bytes needed.
+***After*** all keys and values have been entered into the map, we sort every value in the map, that is each `ArrayList` corresponding to each prefix.
+We use a `Comparator.comparing(Term::getWeight).reversed()` object to sort so that the list is maintained sorted from high to low by weight.
+We update mySize in creating this map. mySize is a rough estimate of the number of bytes required to create the HashMap (both the String keys and the Term values in the HashMap).
+For each string you create, we add on `BYTES_PER_CHAR * length` to the number of bytes needed.
 For each term you store, each string stored contributes `BYTES_PER_CHAR * length` and each double stored contributes `BYTES_PER_DOUBLE`.
-If you follow these instructions, then you can ignore the sizeInBytes instructions and just return `mySize`.

 ```java
 Collections.sort(list, Comparator.comparing(Term::getWeight).reversed())`
 ```

-**_Be sure that you include the empty string as a substring!_** As an example, if I initialize HashListAutocomplete with one Term ("hippopotamus", 40), then my HashMap should be
+Example: if we initialize HashListAutocomplete with one Term ("hippopotamus", 40), then my HashMap should be:

 |Prefix|Term Objects|
 | --   |    ----    |